DES, PES, and DCMS December Breakfast and Lunch Menu

 Interested bidders will need to contact Keith Dickson, Facilities Supervisor, to do an onsite inspection of the project.

-Bids shall be presented in sealed envelopes, plainly marked on the outside with bid to Camera Project, name of person or firm submitting bid, and including all appropriate license and insurance.
+Bids shall be presented in sealed envelopes, plainly marked on the outside with bid to HVAC Softball Project name of person or firm submitting bid, and including contractor license and general liability insurance.
 Bids will be received only from responsible firms or persons capable of filling same.

 The board has committed to award bid to the low bidder.